rancherfederal/carbide-docs/docs/classified-provisioning-docs/introduction.md

 # Introduction

-This page will walk through Installation and Usage of the STIGATRON component of Rancher Government Carbide.

-## What is Classified Provisioning from Carbide?

 In classified regions of AWS, the ability to natively provision RKE2 clusters through the Rancher MCM provides a lot of benefits in comparison to importing clusters.

 | Feature/Functionality | Imported Cluster | Native Provisioned Cluster |